mrlunchbox777/terraform-modules/README.md

 - [ ] Consider IRC implementation - [The Lounge](https://thelounge.chat/)
 - [ ] [Aqua](https://www.aquasec.com/products/kubernetes-security/)

-## Find a way to integrate the basic-setup

 ## Find a way to integrate the pi-k3s-setup

 ## Find a way to integrate pfSense